amreus/tiddly-bean/README.md

 is saved back to disk.
 This is because `redbean` does not currently support updating the wiki file inside the executable on Windows.

+To use an existing tiddlywiki, replace the `wiki.html` file in the executable using the `zip` utility.

+* First copy the exsiting wiki to `wiki.html`
+* Then enter on the command line: `zip wiki.com wiki.html`

 Credits to [Rick Dillon](https://rpdillon.net/redbean-tiddlywiki-saver.html)